-As the weeks progressed, I felt myself becoming more curious than ever and wanting to learn more about the subject.
+As the weeks progressed, I felt myself becoming more curious and eager to learn more about the subject.
 Christina Zaba and Richard Bailey quickly engaged us with vital information regarding greater chances of employment after graduation.
 Employers are looking for generation Y and Z which makes us quite valuable considering we’ve been brought up with the technological advances in social media and the web.

 Over the course of my degree, I feel my preferred style of learning has involved a mixed approach.
 I deal well with theory based work but benefit hugely from implementing practical based work in a professional environment.
 This is a great way of putting what you’ve learnt from the classroom to progressing toward a real life scenario – hugely useful in future careers.